6 signs it’s time to start investing in employee engagement surveys

 Read MoreWhether you’re a HR professional, a team leader or a business owner, you’ll know that it can be tough to find money in the budget for any new initiatives, when every penny matters!

-Employee engagement is often overlooked in budgets, with big ticket items such as marketing and business development coming up trumps, however ensuring you have an engaged, happy workforce is paramount to the success of your business.
+Employee engagement budget is often an overlooked cost, with big ticket items such as marketing and business development coming up trumps, however ensuring you have an engaged, happy workforce is paramount to the success of your business.

 Let’s take a look at how you can approach a conversation to ask for a bigger employee engagement budget.